 Tim van Damme lays it out very well explaining why people should be encouraged to speak up, have their own opinions instead of acting like clones.
 This is the kind of environment that allows teams to build better, less monotonous products.
 Also, diversity is not always about gender, race, or ethnicity.
 It’s about backgrounds as well.

-Also, his quote, “listen to what users want / give them what they need,” is something that not only applies to design, but applies to most of software engineering and beyond.
-If the front-end team asks the back-end team to add a new field to the database, that might not be what they need — they might need a query that outputs the same thing — so questioning some decisions most of the times end with better, more robust and documented solutions.
+Also, his quote, “listen to what users want/give them what they need,” is something that not only applies to design but applies to most software engineering and beyond.
+If the front-end team asks the back-end team to add a new field to the database, that might not be what they need — they might need a query that outputs the same thing — so questioning some decisions most of the time end with better, more robust and documented solutions.